-Southern California deluge kills 8 as rivers of mud wipe out homes
+Southern California deluge kills 13 as rivers of mud wipe out homes

 Hyatt said his Montecito house was "surrounded by mud," and a washing machine had drifted into his front yard.

 Hyatt said he was awake when power went out during heavy rain around 2:30 a.m.
-Eventually he heard a loud swish and banging on the exterior of his house.
+Eventually, he heard a loud swish and banging on the exterior of his house.

 "Mud came in an instant, like a dam breaking.
 (It) surrounded the house, 2 to 3 feet," he said.